 The unit nameplate is located on the right side of the control panel.
-A typical unit nameplate is illustrated in the following figure and contains the following information:
+A typical unit nameplate contains the following information:

-- Unit Model and Size Descriptor •
+- · Unit Model and Size Descriptor

 - Unit serial number

-- Unit Electrical Requirements .
+- Unit Electrical Requirements

-- Correct Operating Charge and Refrigerant Type
+- · Correct Operating Charge and Refrigerant Type

-- Unit Test Pressures and Maximum Operating • Pressures
+- Unit Test Pressures and Maximum Operating Pressures

 - Unit Literature

-- Drawing numbers for unit wiring diagrams
+- · Drawing numbers for unit wiring diagrams

-Serial Number.
-The unit serial number provides the specific chiller identity.
+Serial Number - The unit serial number provides the specific chiller identity.
 Always provide this serial number when calling for service or during parts identification.

-Service Model Number.
-The service model represents the unit as built for service purposes.
+Service Model Number - The service model represents the unit as built for service purposes.
 It identifies the selections of variable unit features required when ordering replacements parts or requesting service.

-Note: Unit-mounted Adaptive FrequencyTM Drives (AFDs) are identified by a separate number; refer to "Model Number Descriptions," p.
-9.
+Note: Unit-mounted Adaptive FrequencyTM Drives (AFDs) are identified by a separate number; see"Model Number Descriptions," p.
+8.

-Product Description Block.
-The Agility® chiller models are defined and built using the Product Definition and Selection (PDS) system.
+Product Description Block - The Agility® chiller models are defined and built using the Product Definition and Selection (PDS) system.
 This system describes the product offerings using a product coding block which is made up of feature categories and codes that identify all characteristics of a unit.